raphico/dsa-c/tree/notes.md

 An inorder traversal on a binary search tree always gives us the sorted sequence of keys.
 This is one of the big reasons why BST are useful

+Depth-First traversal preserves enough information about the shape of a tree.
+Inorder gives us the relative ordering of the left vs root vs right, combined with preorder or postorder, we can uniquely pin down the structure

 ## Breadth-First Search (BFS)

 Breadth-First Search, also known as Breadth-First Traversal, is also an algorithm for searching or traversing tree or graph data structures.
 The core principle of BFS is to explore all neighbors (or directly connected nodes: children of a node) of the current node before moving deeper.
 So BFS on a tree visits parent, then all its children, then all their children etc. This is implemented using a queue